smaranjitghose/streamlit_course/Module 7/Module 7.md

 #### **Mini Project**

-Jake settles in for movie night but wastes 30 minutes scrolling through his streaming service's massive catalog, hunting for a decent sci-fi film from the last few years while constantly skipping over romantic comedies, horror movies, and outdated releases that don't interest him.
+Rohan settles in for movie night but wastes 30 minutes scrolling through his streaming service's massive catalog, hunting for a decent sci-fi film from the last few years while constantly skipping over romantic comedies, horror movies, and outdated releases that don't interest him.
 A smart movie filter would let Jake quickly set his preferences and instantly see only the films that match his exact criteria, turning his frustrating browsing sessions into efficient discoveries of his perfect Friday night watch.

 ##### **Project Setup**